Sinners (soundtrack): Release

-Unlike most of Warner Bros. films, whose music being released through their in-house label WaterTower Music or record labels owned by Warner Music Group, the soundtrack and score to Sinners (produced and distributed by Warner Bros.) were released through Sony Music labels.
+Both the soundtrack and score to Sinners (produced and distributed by Warner Bros.) were released on Sony Music labels.
+That is unlike most Warner Bros. films, which are released on their in-house label WaterTower Music or record labels owned by Warner Music Group.
 The soundtrack was released through Sony Masterworks on April 18, 2025, the same day as the film, featuring 22 tracks performed by an array of blues musicians, alongside the cast members.
-The eponymous song, performed by Rod Wave, preceded as the single two weeks prior.
+The title song, performed by Rod Wave, was released as a single two weeks before the soundtrack and the score albums.

 Reception

 Brandon Zachary of Screen Rant wrote "Sinners boasts a very impressive soundtrack that matches the critical heights of the Ryan Coogler vampire film."
 Kambole Campbell of Little White Lies described it as a "typically inventive soundtrack from Ludwig Göransson".
-David Ehrlich of IndieWire wrote "This isn't the first time that a Ludwig Göransson score has been inextricable from the texture of a Ryan Coogler movie, but Sinners opens with someone talking about a kind of music 'so pure it can pierce the veil between life and death, past and future' (a heavy gauntlet to drop at your composer’s feet!), and then proceeds to show us exactly what that sounds like.
+David Ehrlich of IndieWire wrote:This isn't the first time that a Ludwig Göransson score has been inextricable from the texture of a Ryan Coogler movie, but Sinners opens with someone talking about a kind of music 'so pure it can pierce the veil between life and death, past and future' (a heavy gauntlet to drop at your composer’s feet!), and then proceeds to show us exactly what that sounds like.
 Twangy bass lines thick enough to saw down a redwood tree are shredded with shivers of electric guitar to create a blues sound that cuts a hole straight through the decades."